 Certainly themes of salvation come through in the works, as artists celebrate the tigers' complete majesty and also their beauty.
 They are unbelievably beautiful animals.
 A lot of the artists focused on the stripes, because those are their thumbprints; they’re unique.
 The works marvel at the importance of the tiger across the board in terms of biodiversity, but also as an icon.
 Tigers are on the coat of arms for Singapore, as they are on many flags and products around the world.
 It's a very, very powerful living symbol.

 What are the ways the public can get involved so that we will be able to see tigers in the wild for many generations?

 The beauty of this particular trail is that 100% of the funds that are raised once the artworks are auctioned off at the end of the event will go to TX2, which is a campaign to double the number of wild tigers.
 By 2022, they have very close to the goal; the numbers have increased, but we still need a final push for wild tigers to become self sufficient in terms of their sustainability.
 People may get involved not only by doing the trail, but also by looking at the artwork online or maybe making a bid if they're interested.
 The funds will 100% go to the preservation and doubling of the tiger numbers.
 Once the trail finishes, there will always be content at WWF, particularly in Singapore as a hub for this particular project where more information will be gathered.

 Highlight: Artists’ Voices From the Tiger Trail

-Each unique artwork represents a unique perspective on how climate change, poaching and deforestation is affecting tigers in the wild.
-Click ahead to read what tiger mean to select artists in their own words and expressed through their art.
+Each unique artwork represents a unique perspective on how climate change, poaching, and deforestation are affecting tigers in the wild.
+Click ahead to read what the tiger means to these select artists, expressed in their own words and through their art.